EmilyV99/foo/zq255summary.md

 Features below are not listed in any particular order, though I will attempt to group similar features together.
 ### New Combo Features (all types)
 Combos in general have been improved drastically.
 * Each combo type has up to 8 attribytes (0 to 255 values), 8 attrishorts (-32768 to +32767 values), 4 attributes (-214748.3648 to +214748.3647 values), and 16 flags (checkboxes) for custom configuration that is specific to the combo type.
 Not all of these type-specific features will be covered in this summary, as many of the features are simple small customizations of the type (like damage dealt by damage combos, conveyor speed and direction, etc).
+Many combo types have a special "Wizard" dialog available via a button in the combo editor which is designed to make these easier to set up.
 * Every combo has checkboxes for if they are hookshot-grabbable or switch-hookable, allowing things like chests and signs to be hookable inherently.
 * In addition to the solidity square, combos now have a green `Effect` square.
 By default this square is filled in, and any section that is NOT filled in acts as though it is `(None)` type, regardless of its' actual type.
 * Every combo has a `General` tab, which currently has the following neat settings: